-New lower kilowatt hour rates for residential and small general service members went into effect on January 1, 2022.
-Also, a small fee for demand was added.
-Members in each classification can now use these calculators to make a comparison of their monthly costs before and after the recent rate change.
+Members in each rate classification can now use these calculators to make a comparison of their monthly costs before and after the rate change.

-Your bill is composed of an Access Fee charge of $39 for residential service accounts and small general service accounts and $59 for larger general service accounts, all of which remain the same each month; and a kilowatt hour charge, which changes depending on the amount of energy you use.
-If you own a business, you may also see a third portion: the demand charge.
+Your bill is composed of an Access Fee charge of $39 for residential service accounts and small general service accounts and $59 for larger general service accounts, all of which remain the same each month.
+The other two parts are the demand and a kilowatt hour charge, both which can change depending on the amount of energy you use.

-Rates are set by the Fall River Board of Directors, who are elected by you – our owner-members.
+Rates are set by the elected owner-members of the Fall River Board of Directors.

 This charge ensures all members pay their fair share of fixed costs.
 Without it, year-round members would pay the majority of infrastructure costs for seasonal residents, who make up about 40 percent of the Cooperative’s membership.
 Even if you use no electricity for an entire season, the Cooperative must maintain the physical facilities of lines, poles & transformers to deliver energy to you when you want it.